Food Additives

 These additives provide sweetness to food.
 They can be sugars and similar substances like fructose and sorbitol or sweeteners with high nutritional value, whether natural or synthetic.

-Food additives play a crucial role in maintaining food quality and safety.
+In conclusion, food additives play an important role in maintaining food quality and safety.
 Understanding their functions and classifications can help us make informed choices about the food we consume.
 However, it's important to remember that while additives are useful, they should be consumed in moderation as part of a balanced diet.

 Article Disclaimer